-First, a word to what Uprise is not!
+First, a word about what Uprise is not!

 Clearly the change is not as shockingly brutal as it was with Mana and In Control, but gone is the almost over-synthesized, albeit very dark and kind of screechy Pop Metal that was very prevalent in The Quiet Resistance.
 If anything, the style is much more mature now, showing up in Manda Ophuis‘ style of delivery and the overall song structure.
 It is also a much more pensive way of presenting their very own brand of rock.
 The dark shadows haunting their previous records are gone, now replaced with – how to call it – some sort of sad unease?

-On the other hand the tracks are sanitized down to some 3+ minutes in most cases for a very short 10 tracks of new material.
+On the other hand, the tracks are sanitized down to some 3+ minutes in most cases for a very short 10 tracks of new material.
 Throw in a few oldies-but-goodies and you have a 14 piece set of rock sushi served on a plate.
-In other words, risk going out the door, in come somewhat catchy tunes that risk coming across as monotonous after a while.
+In other words, risk going out the door, in come somewhat catchy tunes that tend to come across as monotonous after a while.

 This tendency to avoid the plank over the abyss and keep things club-ready and on an even keel is quite disturbing.
 On top, this continual up-and-down, ying-yanging around the landscape is too much of a mixed bag sometimes.
 I am missing the kind of hidden power, this drop kick that former productions slammed down on you.
-Kind of a lack of passion in a way.
+In short, I am missing the passion of the past.

 And it is good that they have a flexible fan base!

-With all that gallivanting across styles – like in one screaming change to another flavor for every album – Nemesea is really nothing for your die-hard fan of one given direction.
+With all that gallivanting across styles, like in one screaming change to another flavor for every album, Nemesea is really nothing for your die-hard fan of one given direction.
 And in truth, the band probably does not give a damn any which way.
-Also, the ever changing style and direction keeps the spice Nemesea is providing red hot and the dish they are cooking highly interesting.
-It is part of the kick getting to a Nemesea record at all.
+Also, the ever-changing style and direction keep the spice Nemesea is providing red hot and the dish they are cooking highly interesting.
+It is part of the kick getting one of their records at all.

 The band lost two members along the way, now down to only three: Manda Ophuis for leading vocals, Hendrik-Jan de Jong (guitar, keyboards, vocals) and Sonny Onderwater (bass, keyboards).
 And a ghost is seemingly playing the drums or is it a drum machine?
 Actually, it appears Steven Brouma having been active for the band until 2011 stepped in and covered the percussion for Uprise.

 And it shows: The drum work really contributes to the quality of the record.
-Never overwhelming and not overwhelmingly complex, drums pull this steamer through this Gracht of Amsterdam at a stiff pace.
-And this is a good thing: ‘Cause the somewhat frugal guitar contribution cannot really be it.
-Total absence of any solo, some riffing – the rest more of rhythm guitar work than anything else.
-They will for sure be in need of a good drummer, if Nemesea is to continue.
+The drums pull this steamer through this Gracht of Amsterdam at a stiff pace, never overwhelming and not overwhelmingly complex.
+And this is a good thing.
+‘Cause the somewhat frugal guitar contribution cannot really be it.
+There seems to be a total absence of any solo, some riffing – the rest more of rhythm guitar work than anything else.

 Hear Me gets you a first sip of this new brew Nemesea were cooking for a long time.
-And it is Manda‘s proof of the pudding.
-When selecting the album for review, this track actually already did it, so well done guys.
+And it is Ophuis‘ proof of the pudding and for sure got this track selected for review.
 The follow-on Twilight serves you with typical Nemesea fare, something very akin to what we already heard somewhere before in one of their productions.
 Things are heating up a bit more with the Within Temptation-esque Forever.

-A little later you will find the center piece Let It Burn, a dark tune, dripping underlying sadness and a certain confusion straight in your lap.
+A little later you will find the center piece Let It Burn.
+A dark tune, dripping underlying sadness, and a certain confusion.
 The following clutch of tracks kind of loses steam, providing a more mainstream Nemesea fare.

 Now, what have we caught ourselves?

-Author’s add-on note March 2017: Manda Ophuis left the band later in August 2016, which certainly comes as a blow to the band itself.
+Author’s add-on note March 2017: Manda Ophuis left the band later in August 2016.
 It is now clear where the openly perceived strange undertones came from all along.
-As usual, impressions are usually correct.
+As usual, perceptions are almost always correct.